Necron3574/Necron3574.github.io/pages/aspire24.md

 ![Picture with Ryan](/assets/images/ryan_pic.jpg){: width="70%" style="display:block; margin-left:auto; margin-right:auto"}

 Again, a big thank you to Ryan for taking the time out to come meet us and sharing his experiences.
-Also shout out to Abhishek (my skip level manager) for connecting us with Ryan so we could have this meet-up.
+Also shout out to Abhishek for connecting us with Ryan so we could have this meet-up.
 Networking with people is not my strongest suit so having managers who help in growing my professional connections is invaluable.

 After he left, we went back to our rooms to prepare for tomorrow, our final day at the event, before finally crashing for the night.
 ## Day 6